Abyza/Exercise_Posture_Suggestion_System/Creation_of_Models/README.md

 ## Model 1
 Post estimation

-Input: image 3 channels
+Input: image with 3 channels

-Output: 16 key points
+Output: 16 images, heatmap where the higher value is where the key point is

 ## Model 2
 Exercise classification